John Gibbs (basketball)

-John Wesley Gibbs (August 26, 1915 – April 22, 1982) was an American professional basketball player.
-He played for the Flint Dow A.C.'s in the National Basketball League (NBL) in two games during 1947–48.
+John Wesley Gibbs (August 26, 1915 – April 22, 1982) was an American basketball player and coach.
+He briefly played professional basketball for the Flint Dow A.C.'s in the National Basketball League (NBL) in two games during 1947–48.
+He had previously played college basketball under coach Henry Iba at Oklahoma State University–Stillwater, and at the University of Central Missouri.
+He later had a career as a coach at Poplar Bluff High School from 1959–1968.

 He was the younger brother of NBL player Jim Gibbs.